Top Attractions at the Granada Alhambra Palace

 Garden of the Ramparts

-This is one of the corners of the Alhambra in Granada that you will like the most when you see it because from its balcony you will be able to contemplate wonderful views of the Sierra Nevada, the Torres Bermejas, the Vega and the city, so you can't miss it!
+This is one of the corners of the Alhambra in Granada that you will like the most when you see it, as from its balcony you will be able to contemplate wonderful views of the Sierra Nevada, the Torres Bermejas, the Vega and the city, so you can't miss it!
 You will find it at the entrance of the Alcazaba.

 The Palace of Charles V

-It is located next to the Nasrid palaces and is one of the finest Renaissance works to be found outside Italy.
-Emperor Charles V ordered it to be built in the 16th century so that he could enjoy Granada and its Alhambra, for which he had a real fascination.
+It is located next to the Nasrid Palaces and is one of the finest Renaissance works to be found outside Italy.
+Emperor Charles V ordered it to be built in the 16th century in order to enjoy Granada and its Alhambra, for which he had a real fascination.

 Admission to the palace is free and it is well worth a visit because it is unique in its style.
 It is notable for its circular courtyard in the centre of this square building, which demonstrates a high level of knowledge of Roman imperial architecture.
 If you take a guided tour of the Alhambra, the guide will make a compulsory stop here.

-The Palace of Charles V also houses the Alhambra Museum (dedicated to Hispano-Muslim and Nasrid art) and the Museum of Fine Arts (most of whose works come from convents and monasteries such as La Merced, La Cartuja and San Francisco, among many others).
+The Palace of Charles V also houses the Museum of the Alhambra, dedicated to Hispano-Muslim and Nasrid art, and the Museum of Fine Arts, most of whose works come from convents and monasteries such as La Merced, La Cartuja and San Francisco, among many others.

 The Nasrid Palaces

 The Nasrid Palaces were the residence of the kings of Granada.
-They are made up of three separate buildings known as the Mexuar (audience area), the palace of Comares (the king's official house) and the palace of the Lions (the harem and dwelling of the royal family).
+They are made up of three independent buildings known as the Mexuar (audience area), the palace of Comares (the king's official house) and the palace of the Lions (the harem and the royal family's dwelling).

-The Nasrid Palaces are the most visited part and one of the ones I liked the most, together with the Generalife.
-Here you will find beautiful spaces such as the Hall of Ambassadors (the symbolic centre of Nasrid power), the Hall of the Abencerrajes (the king's bedchamber), the Hall of the Kings (the sultan's council room) or the Courtyard of the Lions (an allegory of paradise).
+This is the most visited part and one of the parts I liked the most, together with the Generalife.
+Here you will find such beautiful spaces as the Ambassadors' Hall, the symbolic centre of Nasrid power; the Hall of the Abencerrajes, the king's bedchamber; the Hall of the Kings, the sultan's council room, or the Courtyard of the Lions, an allegory of paradise.

 Note the delicate epigraphic inscriptions in classical Arabic carved in plaster or wood that are scattered on the walls and ceilings of the Alhambra.

-The hall of the Mexuar is the first area we find on entering the Nasrid Palaces and the oldest of the three buildings.
-It was here that the sultan dispensed justice, held audiences and held meetings of the council of ministers.
+- The Mexuar: this is the first area we come across on entering the Nasrid Palaces and the oldest of the three buildings.
+This was the place where the sultan dispensed justice, held audiences or where the council of ministers met.

-The Palace of Comares was the official residence of the sultan and the site of the Nasrid throne room.
-As you can see, its decoration stands out for its richness, as both wanted to astound visitors with the power of their dynasty, and they succeeded, don't you think?
+- The Palace of Comares: this was the official residence of the sultan and the site of the Nasrid throne room.
+Its decoration stands out for its richness, as both wanted to astonish visitors with the power of their dynasty, and they succeeded, don't you think?

-Within the Nasrid Palaces, this building was the abode of the royal family and the sultan's harem.
-If you are looking for the famous Patio de los Leones that you have seen countless times in photographs, take out your camera because it is here.
+- The Palace of the Lions: this building was the abode of the royal family and the sultan's harem.
+If you are looking for the famous Lion Courtyard that you have seen countless times in photographs, take out your camera because it is here.

 Golden Room